 For example, if you have had your:

-- COVID-19 vaccine - including a booster shot or additional dose
+- COVID-19 vaccine (for people aged 12 and over) - including a booster shot or additional dose

-- pneumococcal vaccine (pneumonia vaccine) - if you are over 65 this is recommended
+- pneumococcal vaccine (pneumonia vaccine) - if you are 65 or older this is recommended

 - school vaccines